shantanuraj0/Quizio/README.md

 - #### add mongoDB URI(either local or server) in db-config.js file
 - #### add Your web app's Firebase configuration credentials in .env file
 - #### add these emailJs credentials 'YOUR_SERVICE_ID' , 'YOUR_TEMPLATE_ID', 'YOUR_PUBLIC_KEY' in ContactComponent.js file
-- #### Build your app then copy paste all the files of public folder in frontend to the public folder of backend

 <br>
 <br>